Cyber Monday Discount 20%

 At Longmont Hearing and Tinnitus Center, we’re here to do what we can to offer you relief.

 We provide directive counseling, which includes intensive, individualized education on the causes and effects of tinnitus on the ear and the brain, as well as a method of coping.
-Low-level sound generators produce broadband noise via hearing aid type devices at a soft enough level so that the brain perceives both the noise and the tinnitus.
+Low-level sound generators produce broadband noise via ear-level devices at a soft enough volume so that the brain perceives both the noise and the tinnitus.
 Eventually, the brain may relearn a pattern that will de-emphasize the importance of tinnitus.
 These devices also may be helpful in desensitizing patients who are overly sensitive to sound.

 The use of an externally produced sound to either cover up or in some way inhibit or alter production of tinnitus can offer relief for some.
 There are six main methods of acoustic stimulation: